ossd-s24/project-evaluation/jellyfin-evaluation.md

 ## Development Environment

-Each member of your group should attempt to configure the development environemnt for this project.
+Each member of your group should attempt to configure the development environment for this project.
 Complete the following for each member:

 Name: Allyson